 We aim to provide a vibrant, challenging and exciting curriculum which sparks a lifelong love of learning.
-We have created our own Early Years Curriculum Map which meets the requirements of the statutory Early Years Foundation Stage (EYFS) Curriculum published in March 2021 and also takes into account the non-statutory documents Development Matters and Birth to Five Matters.
+Our Early Years Curriculum meets the requirements of the statutory Early Years Foundation Stage (EYFS) Curriculum published in March 2021 and also takes into account the non-statutory documents Development Matters and Birth to Five Matters.

-Our curriculum has been specifically designed to meet the needs of the children attending our school and nursery and focusses extensively on Communication and Language because this is a consistently identified area of need for our pupils starting nursery and school.
-Communication and Language is therefore the driver of our curriculum.
+Our curriculum has been specifically designed to meet the needs of the children attending our school and nursery and focuses extensively on Communication and Language because this is a consistently identified area of need for our pupils starting nursery and school.

 Teaching and learning is coherently planned and sequenced so that pupils learn new knowledge and skills whilst also consolidating previous learning.
 Teachers adapt the curriculum to ensure the needs of all pupils are met, including pupils with additional needs, more able pupils and disadvantaged and vulnerable pupils.
 Our ‘Learning to Learn’ attitudes -‘Thinking for Myself’, ‘More Than Just Me’, ‘Aiming High’ and ‘How Well Did I Do?’ – are introduced later in the Nursery year and then regularly discussed throughout the Foundation Stage.
 Promoting these attitudes to pupils enable them to become effective learners.